kir486680/GameRL/README.md

 # GameRL
-Creating and test your RL algorithm with GameRL
+Create and test your RL algorithm with GameRL